Dogon people: Dogon mask societies

 The Awa is a masked dance society that holds ritual and social importance.
-It has a strict code of etiquette, obligations, interdicts, and a secret language (sigi so).
+It has a strict code of etiquette, obligations, interdicts, and a secret language (sigi sǫ).
 All initiated Dogon men participate in Awa, with the exception of some caste members.
-Women are forbidden from joining and prohibited from learning sigi so.
+Women are forbidden from joining and prohibited from learning sigi sǫ.
 The 'Awa' is characterized by the intricate masks worn by members during rituals.
 There are two major events at which the Awa perform: the 'sigi' ritual and 'dama' funeral rituals.

 'Sigi' is a society-wide ritual to honor and recognize the first ancestors.
 Thought to have originated as a method to unite and keep peace among Dogon villages, the 'sigi' involves all members of the Dogon people.
 Starting in the northeastern part of Dogon territory, each village takes turns celebrating and hosting elaborate feasts, ceremonies, and festivities.
 During this time, new masks are carved and dedicated to their ancestors.
 Each village celebrates for around a year before the 'sigi' moves to the next village.
 A new 'sigi' is started every 60 years.

 Dogon funeral rituals come in two parts.
 The first occurs immediately after the death of a person, and the second can occur years after the death.
 Due to the expense, the second traditional funeral rituals, or "damas", are becoming very rare.
 Damas that are still performed today are not usually performed for their original intent, but instead are performed for tourists interested in the Dogon way of life.
 The Dogon use this entertainment to earn income by charging tourists money for the masks they want to see and for the ritual itself (Davis, 68).

 The traditional dama consists of a masquerade intended to lead the souls of the departed to their final resting places, through a series of ritual dances and rites.
 Dogon damas include the use of many masks, which they wore by securing them in their teeth, and statuettes.
 Each Dogon village may differ in the designs of the masks used in the dama ritual.
 Similarly each village may have their own way of performing the dama rituals.
 The dama consists of an event, known as the Halic, that is held immediately after the death of a person and lasts for one day (Davis, 68).